aScriptKiddie/Portfolio1/README.md

 Inside `Type.js`, look between approximately **line 10 and line 21**.

-You will find a list of role titles placeholders along with a commented instruction explaining what to edit.
+You will find a list of role title placeholders along with a commented instruction explaining what to edit.

 ---

-✨ Step 5: Adding or Removing Roles
+✨ Step 6: Adding or Removing Roles

 You can: